Starting a food business can involve opening your own restaurant, bakery, food truck, cake shop, or even starting a business or blog online.

 18. Trini Pepper Sauce ($27K/year)

-Mustafa (from Raleigh) started Trini Pepper Sauce about 9 years ago.
+Mustafa (from Raleigh) started Trini Pepper Sauce over 9 years ago.

 Hello!
 My name is Mustafa Mannan, co-founder and co-owner of Trini Pepper Sauce by Findlay Food Group llc.
 Undergrad friends and I started producing two varieties of sauce, mild [also known as “Original”] and hot, five years ago.